SmritiSanya/Employee_Attrition_EDA_Prediction/README.md

 ### Exploratory Data Analysis (EDA)

-In the initial phase of this project, a comprehensive exploratory data analysis (EDA) is conducted.
-The EDA process delves into the dataset's intricate characteristics, scrutinizing data distributions, interrelationships among variables, and emerging trends.
-The primary objective is to discern and elucidate factors that exert influence on attrition within the organizational context.
+In the first part of this project, we do a deep dive into the dataset to understand it better.
+We look at things like how the data is spread out, how different parts of the data relate to each other, and any patterns that might be popping up.
+The main goal here is to figure out what things affect attrition in this company.
 ### Machine Learning Models

 In this project, we'll be using different machine learning techniques.
 These algorithms include a diverse range of approaches, including Support Vector Machine (SVM), Gradient Boosting, Random Forest, AdaBoost, Gaussian Naive Bayes, Logistic Regression, K-Nearest Neighbors, Extra Tree Classifier, and Decision Tree.